 Carpenter bees are prevalent worldwide and belong to approximately 500 species.
-They have a characteristic shiny abdomen, a quality which distinguishes them from bumblebees’ hairy abdomens.
+They have a characteristic shiny abdomen, a quality that distinguishes them from bumblebees’ hairy bellies.

 Male carpenter bees can be identified through their yellow or white faces.
 While female carpenter bees have a stinger, their male counterparts are harmless.
 However, the female is docile and will not bite unless it feels threatened.

 Yes: carpenter bees pollinate open-faced flowers.
 They need pollen and nectar to make bee bread to feed the larvae.
 They cross-pollinate flowers while collecting the pollen and nectar, making them invaluable for the ecosystem.